Are you still uncertain about trying Testosterone Replacement Therapy (TRT)?

 Research from Boston University School of Medicine (BUSM) implies that testosterone treatment in men with low testosterone levels (“Low-T”) restores standard lipid profiles and may reduce the risk of cardiovascular disease.

-These finding currently appear in the International Journal of Clinical Practice.
+These findings currently appear in the International Journal of Clinical Practice.

 There is a proven link between MetS and testosterone deficiency.